 He has served as a member of the British Thoracic Oncology Group steering group and as chair of the British Thoracic Society Lung Cancer and Mesothelioma Specialist Advisory Group.
 He is a member of the Royal College of Physicians Quality Improvement Faculty, combining both theoretical and practical experience in delivering service improvement.

-Consultant clinical oncologist at the Royal Devon and Exeter Foundation NHS Trust
+Consultant clinical oncologist at the Somerset NHS Foundation Trust

 Her primary clinical interests are in patients with lung and upper gastrointestinal cancers.
 Following oncology training in Wales and Vancouver she was appointed to the Exeter Oncology Centre in 2001.

 Currently she serves on the National Lung Cancer Expert Reference Group and has previously been a member of the Chemotherapy Clinical Reference Group.

 Respiratory physician and former divisional lead for medicine

 Dr Doffman was appointed as a respiratory physician at Brighton and Sussex University Hospitals in 2008, leading the lung cancer service until 2016 and serving as Chair of Sussex Cancer Network Lung Tumour group from 2010-2013.
 Between 2014 and 2019, she held a number of senior leadership roles, including clinical director and subsequently chief of service for medicine.
 She has now left the GIRFT programme.

 Specialist lung cancer nurses: Victoria Anderson and Monica Hugh